ChrisSchmitz92/git-cheat-sheet/README.txt

 Your active branch will be marked with `*`

-Possilbe workflow options:
+Possible workflow options:

 1. Add comments usual in your branch.
 When ready 'git rebase --interactive master' to cleanup your commits
 1. To merge branch back into 'master' use 'git merge --ff Branch_Name' ('--ff' means fast-forward/ rebase)
 1. You can squash the branch 'git merge --squash'
-1. Use 'git reset --soft' if you accidently added commits to 'master'
+1. Use 'git reset --soft' if you accidentally added commits to 'master'
-1. make sure to moerge/rebase 'master' **before** merging branch into 'master'
+1. make sure to merge/rebase 'master' **before** merging branch into 'master'